-${\rm CO_2}$ removed from the air can be stored in ecosystems via soils or trees, in long-lived products, or via geologic storage.
-BiCRS and DACS rely on geologic storage for long-term durable storage of removed ${\rm CO_2}$ .
-We evaluated the availability of geologic storage in sedimentary basins and basalt and other mafic rocks, likely storage project costs (land leases, fees, monitoring), and transport costs of moving ${\rm CO_2}$ to storage sites or of moving biomass to processing sites near prospective geologic storage.
-More than half the nation's land area is potentially suitable for ${\rm CO_2}$ storage; the remainder of the country lacks geologic storage resources.
-Further, storage is available in sedimentary rocks that can accept large volumes of ${\rm CO_2}$ (greater than 1 million tonnes per year for projects operating for up to 20 years) in 22% of the United States, with average storage costs of less than \$20/tonne.
+CO_2 removed from the air can be stored in ecosystems via soils or trees, in long-lived products, or via geologic storage.
+BiCRS and DACS rely on geologic storage for long-term durable storage of removed CO_2 .
+We evaluated the availability of geologic storage in sedimentary basins and basalt and other mafic rocks, likely storage project costs (land leases, fees, monitoring), and transport costs of moving CO_2 to storage sites or of moving biomass to processing sites near prospective geologic storage.
+More than half the nation's land area is potentially suitable for CO_2 storage; the remainder of the country lacks geologic storage resources.
+Further, storage is available in sedimentary rocks that can accept large volumes of CO_2 (greater than 1 million tonnes per year for projects operating for up to 20 years) in 22% of the United States, with average storage costs of less than \$20/tonne.

-Our findings show four major approaches have the capacity for large-scale $CO_2$ removal by the year 2050 but opportunities and costs differ widely by region and land availability (Figure ES-5).
-In the United States, the capacity for $CO_2$ removal through cropland-soil and forest management is largely limited by the amount of appropriate land, and ideal BiCRS and DACS locations are constrained by storage and renewable energy availability.
+Our findings show four major CO_2 -removal approaches have the capacity for large-scale carbon removal by the year 2050 but opportunities and costs differ widely by region and land availability (Figure ES-5).
+In the United States, the capacity for CO_2 removal through cropland-soil and forest management is largely limited by the amount of appropriate land, and ideal BiCRS and DACS locations are constrained by storage and renewable energy availability.

-Cropland-soil and forest-management practices remove carbon from the atmosphere at the highest rates near the beginning of their implementation (Figure ES-3), but for these ecological approaches, both carbon removal and storage depend largely on maintaining practices over time.
+Cropland-soil and forest-management practices remove carbon from the atmosphere at the highest rates near the beginning of their implementation (Figure ES-3), but for these ecological approaches, carbon removal and storage both depend largely on maintaining practices over time.
 The timescale for implementing BiCRS and DACS is more difficult to project.
 We modeled the cumulative impact of BiCRS and DACS by assuming they could be deployed at a rate that yields a total of approximately 1 billion tonnes of CO2 removal per year in 2050 for all the CO2-removal methods together (Figure ES-4), when implementing the methods in order of cost.

-Figure ES-4 illustrates how CO2-removal methods could be combined to reach the goal of 1 billion tonnes per year.
-We anticipate that local desires, constraints on resource usage

-(land area, biomass, and additional carbon-free energy), and policy decisions will have significant effects on the ultimate mix of CO2-removal technologies used.
+Figure ES-4 illustrates one example of many ways CO_2 -removal methods could be combined to reach the goal of 1 billion tonnes per year.
+We anticipate that local desires, constraints on resource usage (land area, biomass, and additional carbon-free energy), and policy decisions will have significant effects on the ultimate mix of CO_2 -removal technologies that are used.